-If you are working on your own providing services to individuals or businesses, you are most likely an independent contractor.
+If you work on your own providing services to individuals or businesses, you are most likely an independent contractor.
 The money you make is considered business income, and you must pay income taxes along with other taxes.
 If you have employees, there are additional taxes you will owe.

 What Is an Independent Contractor?

 An independent contractor (IC) is someone who directly offers services to the general public.
-Independent contractors may be people who work in professions, like dentists, doctors, or attorneys, or people in trades, like plumbing, building contracting, or electrical work.
+Independent contractors may be people who work in professions—dentists, doctors, or attorneys.
+They may also work in such trades as plumbing, building contracting, or electrical work.
 They may also include other types of service workers or gig workers such as rideshare drivers or freelancers.

-As an independent contractor, you are considered to be self-employed, in business for yourself rather than an employee of someone else.
+As an independent contractor, the Internal Revenue Service (IRS) considers you self-employed, in business for yourself, rather than an employee of someone else.

 You don’t have to register your business as a specific type to be an independent contractor.
-The default business type for tax purposes is called a "sole proprietorship," a one-person business that isn’t formed as a corporation.
+For tax purposes, the default business type is a sole proprietorship—a one-person business that isn’t formed as a corporation.
 The other common business type for ICs is the single-member (owner) limited liability company (SMLLC).